The Advantages of Refundable Tax Credits

-Refundable credits are one of the best tax breaks available
+Refundable credits are one of the best tax breaks out there

-All tax credits are good things, but some are better than others.
-They're designed to save you tax dollars, and they each do that in one of two ways.
+All tax credits are good but some are better than others.
+They're designed to save you tax dollars and they each do that in one of two ways.
 Some whittle away at what you owe the IRS, but others can actually put some cash in your pocket

 The Difference Between Refundable and Nonrefundable Tax Credits